 Other programs include the Salvation Army Before & After School program, which is open for K-6th graders.
 The Harold J. Rust Transitional Center is run by them and is a shelter for women, families, and single men who are working towards independence.
 Receive shelter, free meals and case management services.
 243 Derby Street, Pekin, Illinois 61554, telephone (309) 346-3010

-Catholic Charities of Tazewell operates a food bank, as noted above, and provides other support to the needy.
+Churches all across Tazewell operate a food bank, offer free clothing, financial aid and more.
+The faith based groups provide other support to the needy as well.
 There are baby supplies, furniture, and possible referrals to government grant and housing programs.
 The charity and its churches are focused on helping low income families, children, and seniors in the community.
-Read more.
+Learn more.

 The local community action agency, Tazwood Community Services, Inc. (phone number (309) 266-9941) is a non-profit agency that can provide short term solutions, while working with the client to help them become self-sufficient over the long term.
 Some programs they offer themselves, and some of the government grant based programs they can refer people to.
 At the agency you can learn more about services for :